Jackie-LJQ/cs61b/README.md

-This is a record for my study in UCB CS61B 2018-spring.
+This is a record for my study in CS61B 2018-spring.
 Thanks for their free lecture.